Apple to roll out photo checking system on country-by-country basis - NewsBreak

 Apple to roll out photo checking system on country-by-country basis

-Aug 6 (Reuters) - Apple Inc (AAPL.O) will roll out a system for checking photos for child abuse imagery on a country-by-country basis, depending on local laws, the company said on Friday.
+(Reuters) -Apple Inc will roll out a system for checking photos for child abuse imagery on a country-by-country basis, depending on local laws, the company said on Friday.

-Child safety groups praised Apple as it joined Facebook Inc (FB.O), Microsoft Corp (MSFT.O), Alphabet Inc's (GOOGL.O) Google in taking such measures.
+Child safety groups praised Apple as it joined Facebook Inc, Microsoft Corp, Alphabet Inc’s Google in taking such measures.

 But Apple’s photo check on the iPhone itself raised concerns that the company is probing into users’ devices in ways that could be exploited by governments.
 Many other technology companies check photos after they are uploaded to servers.